Observation of Dipolar Spin-ice--like Correlations in the Quantum Spin Ice Candidate Ce$_2$Sn$_2$O$_7$

 The large reciprocal space coverage also enabled us to study the magnetic correlations in Ce$_2$Sn$_2$O$_7$ at large $|\mathbf{Q}|$'s.
 Following our previous analysis of the Ce$_2$Zr$_2$O$_7$ CORELLI data \citep{EvanSmith_PRX_2025_Ce2Zr2O7}, we examined the diffuse scattering in the [H+0.5,H-0.5,L] plane (inset of Fig.~\ref{largeQ}) which contains no nuclear Bragg peaks (powder rings due to the sample environment and the sample holder have also been removed).
 Other than the zone boundary (ZB) scattering at low $|\mathbf{Q}|$'s, our data shows no obvious magnetic scattering beyond $|\mathbf{Q}|\sim 3\AA^{-1}$ (or $\mathrm{L}\sim5$).
 To directly compare with the previous NPD measurements, we performed an orientational average of the single crystal data in Fig.~\ref{largeQ} to obtain the diffuse scattering intensity as a function of $|\mathbf{Q}|$.
-The resulting powder-averaged spectrum (main panel of Fig.~\ref{largeQ}), featuring a strong peak at $|\mathbf{Q}|\sim 0.6~\AA^{-1}$ and a temperature-independent flat background at $|\mathbf{Q}|\gtrsim 3~\AA^{-1}$, is in excellent agreement with the previous NPD results on hydrothermally grown Ce$_2$Sn$_2$O$_7$ powder \citep{Yahne_PRX_2024_Ce2Sn2O7}.
-This is to be contrasted with NPD on powder samples grown by conventional solid state method showing a broad peak centered at $|\mathbf{Q}|\sim 8~\AA^{-1}$ that was attributed to octupolar scattering \citep{Sibille_NatPhys_2020_Ce2Sn2O7}.
-The failure to observe any octupolar scattering in Ce$_2$Sn$_2$O$_7$, and previously in Ce$_2$Zr$_2$O$_7$, has been argued to be a simple consequence of the much larger dipolar form factor in these DO compounds \citep{EvanSmith_PRX_2025_Ce2Zr2O7}, which gives rise to a dominant low $|\mathbf{Q}|$ dipolar scattering even in systems with dominant octupolar interactions (e.g. Ce$_2$Zr$_2$O$_7$).
+The resulting spectrum (main panel of Fig.~\ref{largeQ}) consists of a strong peak at $|\mathbf{Q}|\sim 0.6~\AA^{-1}$ and a weak peak at $|\mathbf{Q}|\sim 1.4~\AA^{-1}$ arising from the ZB scattering around the first and second BZs, respectively, followed by a temperature-independent flat background at $|\mathbf{Q}|\gtrsim 3~\AA^{-1}$.
+As we show in the Supplemental Materials, the orientationally averaged data is in excellent agreement with the previous NPD results on hydrothermally grown Ce$_2$Sn$_2$O$_7$ powder \citep{Yahne_PRX_2024_Ce2Sn2O7}.
+The data in Fig.~\ref{largeQ} and Ref.~\citep{Yahne_PRX_2024_Ce2Sn2O7} is to be contrasted with NPD on powder samples grown by conventional solid-state methods that shows no low $\mathbf{Q}$ dipolar scattering, but only a broad peak centered at $|\mathbf{Q}|\sim 8~\AA^{-1}$ previously attributed to octupolar scattering \citep{Sibille_NatPhys_2020_Ce2Sn2O7}.
+The apparent absence of any octupolar scattering in Ce$_2$Sn$_2$O$_7$, and previously in Ce$_2$Zr$_2$O$_7$, has been argued to be a simple consequence of the much larger Ce$^{3+}$ dipolar form factor compared to its octupolar form factor which alone makes the scattering by the $S_z$-component approximately 50 times stronger than that by the $S_x/S_y$ components \citep{EvanSmith_PRX_2025_Ce2Zr2O7}.
+Consequently, in an energy-integrated unpolarized neutron diffraction experiment that detects fluctuations in all pseudo-spin components, the diffuse scattering intensity is overwhelmingly dominated by $S_z$ following the dipolar form factor, largely independent of the underlying spin model \citep{EvanSmith_PRX_2025_Ce2Zr2O7}.